Deflate Air Mattress Without a Pump: 5 Quick Ways

 When you need a quicker solution than purely manual methods, look no further than common household items.
 With a bit of ingenuity, these tools can dramatically speed up the deflation process.

-Harnessing the Power of Your Vacuum Cleaner
+Use the Power of Your Vacuum Cleaner

 Your everyday vacuum cleaner can be a powerful ally, especially if it has a “blower” function.
 Many shop vacs or even some upright vacuums come with this feature.
 If your vacuum can blow air out, simply attach the hose to the exhaust port and snugly fit the nozzle over the air mattress valve.
 Turn on the vacuum, and it will rapidly force air out of the mattress, flattening it in minutes.